The High-Definition Space Telescope (HDST) is operational

 When measured by years of life lost, depression has now overtaken heart disease to become the leading global disease burden.* This includes both years lived in a state of poor health and years lost due to premature death.
 Principle causes of depression include debt worries, unemployment, crime, violence (especially family violence), war, environmental degradation and disasters.
 The on-going economic stagnation around the world is a major contributing factor.
 However, progress is being made with destigmatising mental illness.*

-weather modeling is perfected
+weather modelling is perfected

 computing is now available which is a thousand times more powerful than computers of 2020 and a million